EESSI/docs/docs/adding_software/adding_development_software.md

     These files are [patch](https://docs.easybuild.io/patch-files/?h=patch) files (ending in `.patch`) or custom [easyblocks](https://docs.easybuild.io/terminology/#easyblocks) (ending in`.py`).
     They are not strictly necessary if your development build can use already existing easyblocks available through EasyBuild, and / or if nothing needs to be patched

+!!!
+The `software.eessi.io` subdirectory is temporary

+    The name of this subdirectory should be `dev.eessi.io`, yet renaming it will cause builds to fail.
+This is a known bug and the situation should change once the relevant [issue](https://github.com/EESSI/dev.eessi.io-example/issues/29) is fixed.

 ### Quick steps to build for `dev.eessi.io`